Stille reaction: Electrophile

 Vinyl halides are common coupling partners in the Stille reaction, and reactions of this type are found in numerous natural product total syntheses.
 Normally, vinyl iodides and bromides are used.
 Vinyl chlorides are insufficiently reactive toward oxidative addition to Pd(0).
 Iodides are normally preferred: they will typically react faster and under milder conditions than will bromides.
 This difference is demonstrated below by the selective coupling of a vinyl iodide in the presence of a vinyl bromide.

 Normally, the stereochemistry of the alkene is retained throughout the reaction, except under harsh reaction conditions.
 A variety of alkenes may be used, and these include both α- and β-halo-α,β unsaturated ketones, esters, and sulfoxides (which normally need a copper (I) additive to proceed), and more (see example below).
 Vinyl triflates are also sometimes used.
 Some reactions require the addition of LiCl and others are slowed down, implying that two mechanistic pathways are present.

-Another class of common electrophiles are aryl and heterocyclic halides.
-As for the vinyl substrates, bromides and iodides are more common despite their greater expense.
-A multitude of aryl groups can be chosen, including rings substituted with electron donating substituents, biaryl rings, and more.
-Halogen-substituted heterocycles have also been used as coupling partners, including pyridines, furans, thiophenes, thiazoles, indoles, imidazoles, purines, uracil, cytosines, pyrimidines, and more (See below for table of heterocycles; halogens can be substituted at a variety of positions on each).

-Below is an example of the use of Stille coupling to build complexity on heterocycles of nucleosides, such as purines.

-Aryl triflates and sulfonates are also couple to a wide variety of organostannane reagents.
+Another class of common electrophiles are aryl and heterocyclic halides, especially bromides and iodides.Aryl triflates and sulfonates are also couple to a wide variety of organostannane reagents.
 Triflates tend to react comparably to bromides in the Stille reaction.

 Acyl chlorides are also used as coupling partners and can be used with a large range of organostannane, even alkyl-tin reagents, to produce ketones (see example below).
 However, it is sometimes difficult to introduce acyl chloride functional groups into large molecules with sensitive functional groups.
 An alternative developed to this process is the Stille-carbonylative cross-coupling reaction, which introduces the carbonyl group via carbon monoxide insertion.

 Allylic, benzylic, and propargylic halides can also be coupled.
 While commonly employed, allylic halides proceed via an η3 transition state, allowing for coupling with the organostannane at either the α or γ position, occurring predominantly at the least substituted carbon (see example below).
 Alkenyl epoxides (adjacent epoxides and alkenes) can also undergo this same coupling through an η3 transition state as, opening the epoxide to an alcohol.
 While allylic and benzylic acetates are commonly used, propargylic acetates are unreactive with organostannanes.